-Rajya Sabha polls: All three Congress candidates win in Rajasthan, BJP gets last seat
+Rajya Sabha polls: All three Congress candidates win in Rajasthan, BJP gets three seats in Karnataka

 Voting for the 16 vacant seats of the Rajya Sabha began earlier in the day at 9 am and ended at 4 pm.
 Six seats are vacant in Maharashtra, four each in Rajasthan and Karnataka and two in Haryana.

-The counting of votes is underway in Maharashtra, Haryana and Karnataka.
+The counting of votes is underway in Maharashtra and Haryana.
 It was delayed after the Congress and the BJP approached the Election Commission, alleging violation of protocols.

 Fifty-seven seats in the Upper House across 15 states will fall vacant between June 21 and August 1.
 However, 41 candidates in 11 states have won unopposed.
 This left 16 seats to be filled in the Upper House.